partout-io/partout/README.md

 - [Tejas Mehta][credits-tmthecoder] for the implementation of the [OpenVPN XOR patch][credits-tmthecoder-xor]

+### OpenSSL

+This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit (http://www.openssl.org/)

 ### OpenVPN

 © Copyright 2025 OpenVPN | OpenVPN is a registered trademark of OpenVPN, Inc.